gh-assan/physics-simulation-studio/tasks/036-refactor-specific-classes-for-modularity.md

     *   **Tight Coupling:** Coupled to `World`, `PluginManager`, `RenderSystem`, and `SelectedSimulationStateManager`.
 *   **Refactor Goals:**
     *   **Extract Simulation Orchestration Logic:** Create a dedicated `SimulationOrchestrator` (or similar) class responsible solely for the complex logic of loading, activating, initializing, and unloading simulations/plugins. `Studio.ts` would then delegate these operations.
-    *   **Introduce an Application Event Bus:** Replace direct `window.dispatchEvent` calls with an injected `ApplicationEventBus` instance.
-This decouples core logic from the browser environment and makes events testable and observable.
-    *   **Consolidate State Management:** Ensure a single source of truth for the active simulation state, likely within `SelectedSimulationStateManager`, and remove redundant internal state in `Studio.ts`.
     *   **Abstract Plugin Interactions:** Interact with plugins through more abstract interfaces or commands, rather than direct method calls where possible.
     *   **Centralize Logging:** Replace all `Logger.log` and `Logger.error` calls with the centralized `Logger` instance.